saulpierotti/markdown_notebook/LB2.md

 * Secondary structures are cooperative
 * A secondaary structure is a local motive of order
 * There are at least 8 types of secondary structures
+* Helices tend to be easier to predict than strands and coils
+	* Sliding windows are grasping the context surrounding the predicted conformation
+	* Since helices are local structures (as compared to strands), they can be better predicted by a sliding window system
+* A chamelion segment is a sliding window configuration that can be found in different configurations
+* A sliding window-based approach can discriminate chamelion segments only if they are shorter of sliding window!

 ## Helices
 * Alpha helices are self-organizing local structures